-Within the game, agents are broken down into four general roles: Sentinels, Controllers, Initiators and Duelists.
-These roles are then broken down into more specialised positions such as Support, In-game Leader, Entry Fragger, Lurker, Recon and Crowd Control.
+Within the game, agents are broken down into four general roles: Sentinels; Controllers; Initiators; and Duelists.
+These roles are then broken down into more specialised positions such as Support, In-game Leader, Entry Fragger, Lurker, Recon, and Crowd Control.
 Each role is defined by the abilities the agent brings to the match.

 Sentinels - Support and In-Game Leader

-A Sentinel is typically responsible for providing support to a teammate much like the support role in CS:GO functions.
+A Sentinel is typically responsible for providing support to a teammate much like the Support role in CS:GO functions.

 Controllers - Secondary Entry Fragger and Lurker

-As mentioned previously, the primary responsibility for Controllers is the ability to control sightlines on a map, this is important in VALORANT because it narrows down the possibilities an enemy has to engage a teammate from a favourable position.
+As mentioned previously, the primary responsibility for Controllers is the ability to control sightlines on a map, this is important in VALORANT because it narrows down the opportunities an enemy has to engage a teammate from a favourable position.

 Controllers such as Viper and Brimstone will typically use their abilities prior to a team executing a strategy on a bombsite, following the Duelists on their team as a Secondary Entry Fragger once they’ve used their smoke screens.

-Alternatively, Controllers can act as lurkers, who are responsible for guarding against enemy flanks or performing a flank of their own.
-The agent known as ‘Omen’ is a proficient lurker with an ultimate ability that allows him to teleport to any location on the map, making him particularly deadly when infiltrating the backlines of the enemy.
+Alternatively, Controllers can act as Lurkers, who are responsible for guarding against enemy flanks or performing a flank of their own.
+The agent known as ‘Omen’ is a proficient Lurker with an ultimate ability that allows him to teleport to any location on the map, making him particularly deadly when infiltrating the backlines of the enemy.

 Duelist - Entry Fragger

 Duelists are the offensive experts in VALORANT with abilities that allow them to be aggressive and self-sufficient when creating opportunities to engage with opponents.
 There are currently five Duelists in the game: Jett; Phoenix; Raze; Reyna; and Yoru.